mimblewimble/grin/doc/api/api.md

 # Grin API Documentation

-This document contains the documentation for the Node Grin REST APIs.
+This document contains the documentation for the Node Grin REST API.

 ## Node API